 Skip to content

-Why Create Another Archaeology Software When So Many Solutions Already Exist?
+Why Another Archaeology Software When So Many Solutions Already Exist?

 • Financial:

-Some software is either costly or requires costly hardware (the iPad comes to mind).
-Unlike established/well known excavations that enjoy institutional support and often pride themselves on the use of cutting-edge technology (e.g., iDig, Pompeii), the Jezreel Expedition team chose not to allocate resources to these expenses.
-Self-hosting was, and still is, the cheapest way to make data available online.
+Some tools are either costly or require costly hardware (the iPad comes to mind).
+Unlike excavations with strong institutional support and the ability to use cutting-edge technologies (e.g., iDig, Pompeii), the Jezreel Project team chose not to invest its modest budget on such gadgets.
+Self-hosting is currently the cheapest solution for any less-than-trivial web-presence.

 • Complexity:

-Some of the available solutions are resource-heavy and deemed too complex for the project's needs (e.g., OCHRE, Arches).
-In addition, emphasis on GIS/Total Station integration was considered unnecessary.
+Some available solutions are extremely complex and unnecessary for the project's needs (e.g., OCHRE, Arches).
+In addition, emphasis on GIS/Total Station integration was deemed unnecessary.

 • Lack of web support:

-Some software tools are not web-based (e.g., FileMaker-based applications like STRATUM) and may require significant effort to facilitate future web publication.
+Some software tools are not web-based (e.g., FileMaker-based tools like STRATUM) and cannot be adapted easily for web use/publication.

 • Lack of support for web publication:

-Some web-based software tools were designed to be management tools and did not consider future web publication (e.g., Codifi, diggit).
+Some web-based software tools were designed for data management, not for web publication (e.g., Codifi, diggit).

 • Lack of web collaboration capabilities:

-Some web publication solutions (like Open Context) promise future availability but do not allow for modification once the data are published.
+Some web publication solutions (e.g., Open Context) guarantee future availability but do not allow for modifications once the data are published.

-• The thrill of writing bespoke software meet one's specific needs.
+• The thrill of writing bespoke software for a project's specific needs.